 Northborough, MA’s Boguslawa Czarnecka has had her art featured in galleries across the nation, but her true passion is sharing the joy of art with others.
-This is why she started Color Coded Art, Inc., a business based on providing customers with personalized, custom art pieces.
+This is why she is enjoying creation of personalized, custom art pieces.

-Each Color Coded Art, Inc. piece employs a unique, color-coded system to create highly original custom art.
+Each art piece employs a unique, color-coded system to create highly original custom art.
 Regardless of the style of work requested, the artist will use a series of distinctive colors to convey the message you desire.
 So, although each color coded pieces of art are completely unique, their color sequencing links them all together.

 Traditionally, language is used as a system for communicating.
 Visual art is created to be appreciated primarily for its beauty or emotional power.
 It is very difficult to extract close meaning particularly from nonrepresentational art since colors are not intended to provide information of any kind.
 As of today, the use of colors to convey information is very limited.